Develop an interesting story that your readers will like, and that you will enjoy telling.

 Make a general plan and fix it up as you go.

-When you are having trouble writing a scene, ask yourself if you need to go back to before, and set up the scene.
+When you are having trouble writing a scene, maybe you need to go back to before, and set up the scene.

 Maybe it’s the right scene in the wrong place, or something like that.